leanprover-community/logic_and_proof/introduction.rst

     theorem my_theorem : P ∧ Q → Q ∧ P := by
       rintro h : P ∧ Q
       apply And.intro
-      . apply And.right h
+      . exact And.right h
-      . apply And.left h
+      . exact And.left h
     end

 If you are reading the present text in online form, you will find a button above the formal "proof script" that says "try it!"
 Pressing the button opens the proof in an editor window and runs a version of Lean inside your browser to process the proof, turn it into an axiomatic derivation, and verify its correctness.
 You can experiment by varying the text in the editor; any errors will be noted in the window to the right.